robbyriverside/brevity/README.md

         action:build exec:"go build -o {{.Name}} cmd/{{ .Name }}/main.go" element:project
 ```

 After all the files are generated using templates, actions are called to create the go.mod file, get the go-flags package and finally build the executable.
+All details are found in the [go-brevity package](https://github.com/robbyriverside/go-brevity).

 ### Generator Procedure